Better Insurance Through Generations Of Experience & Personal Attention

 FAQ

-• CAN A CLAIM PIERCE THE CORPORATE VEIL?
-Corporate veils do protect companies…to a certain extent.
+Aren't I protected by The Corporate Veil and my Corporate Indemnification Agreement?
+Corporate veils do protect companies, to a certain extent.
 But court rulings can be unpredictable, and in certain situations corporate status can be bypassed effectively exposing the directors and officers’ personal assets.
 Claims asserting fraud, claims asserted by creditors that suffered from “gross under-capitalization”, and claims related to the commingling of assets are all examples of claims that can result in a piercing of the corporate veil.
 Companies that are "closely held" are also more likely to encounter such claims.
+While corporate indemnification is the first line of defense, that protection can still fail.
+Corporate officers may fall out of favor with the company, resulting in the company (wrongfully) refusing to provide indemnification, or, the company may become insolvent legally prohibited from providing indemnification (as in the case of a derivative settlement, in most states).

-• AREN'T WE PROTECTED BY THE BUSINESS JUDGEMENT RULE?
+Am I Protected by the Business Judgement Rule?
 The business judgement rule has long provided a certain layer of protection to officers when making business decisions.
-However, without getting overly technical, many recent court cases indicate that the business judgement rule does not provide the same level of protection that it had years ago.
+However, many recent court cases indicate that the business judgement rule does not provide the same level of protection that it had years ago.

 More on this insight